Tower Hamlets Summer University: Summer Uni London

 Summer Uni London was a project commissioned to THSU by the Department for Education and Skills to develop other Summer Unis across London through training, support and resources.

 Job Ready

 A successful employment programme for unemployed 16- to 25-year-olds.

 Youth Volunteering

-THSU promotes youth volunteering including (but not limited to) participating in the Nang! project, as a Summer Uni Peer, or by joining FAB.
+THSU promoted youth volunteering, including (but not limited to) participating in the Nang! project, as a Summer Uni Peer, or by joining FAB.

-Summer Uni Peers
+Summer University Peer Motivators

-Up to 40 volunteers (aged 16–25) volunteer to support the holiday programmes as Peer Motivators or Team Leaders.
+The Peer Motivation Scheme recruited up to 40 volunteers (aged 16–25) annually.
+They volunteered to support the holiday programmes as Peer Motivators or, later, as Team Leaders.
+The Peer Motivators marketed Summer Uni, worked as front of house, where they registered students and advised them on courses and worked with tutors as assistants.
+They formed their own 'crew', running a lunchtime and Friday evening club for the students, featuring MC and rap music, asian fusion and reggae music.

-FAB (Futureversity Advisory Board)
+THSU Youth Advisory Board and FAB (Futureversity Advisory Board)

-The trustee board is informed by a Youth Advisory Group who represent the views of young people to the board.
-Two young people from this group also sit on the board of trustees.
+The trustee board was informed by a Youth Advisory Group who represented the views of young people to the board.
+Two young people from this group also sat on the board of trustees.